Tuition Grant Program Eligibility

 d.
 A child of your registered domestic partner (as defined by the Domestic Partner Benefits Policy) - Review Eligibility Here

 e.
-Your ward under a court-approved legal guardianship and who has been your ward for at least 60 months
+Your ward under a court-approved legal guardianship and who has been your ward for at least 60 months (cannot be a sibling of the employee or sibling of the registered domestic partner).

 AND for tax-exempt benefit payments, one or more of the following statements is also true: